Read on for remote holiday ideas to celebrate the holidays with your virtual team.

 One way to set a donation amount is to ask your team to pick a donation goal.
 If they meet it, your company can match it.
 Or you can all simply participate in donating and encourage others to pitch in.

 Inspired?
 Companies like earthbath, a pet product company in California, donate work by paying employees an hourly rate to serve at local animal shelters periodically.

-A Different Holiday Celebration Doesn't Have to Mean a Boring Holiday Celebration
+A Remote Holiday Celebration Doesn't Have to Mean a Boring Holiday Celebration

 With so many online resources available, ending the year on a high note and helping everyone feel the holiday cheer with a thoughtful, engaging celebration could be easier than you think.